JuliaHealth/PubMedMiner.jl/comorbidity_studies/README.md

 # Sample (PubMed) Comorbidity Studies

-This repository contains Jupyter notebooks that uses tools and pipelines developed in Julia at Brown's Center for BioMedical Informatics to explore comorbidities in PubMed Articles
+This repository contains Jupyter notebooks that use tools and pipelines developed in Julia at The Brown's Center for BioMedical Informatics to explore comorbidities in PubMed Articles

 ## Brown Databases

-If you are a Brown reaseracher, teh studies can be run faster by accessing Brown's databases.
-You will need to have select access to the following schemas on BCBI's database server.
-(For more information or help setting up your user, contact us)
+If you are a Brown reaseracher, the studies can be run faster by accessing Brown's databases.
+You will need to have select access to the following schemas on BCBI's database server:

-In this case there are three available examples comorbitidy studies presented via Jupyter notebooks:
+* medline
+* umls_meta
+* pubmed_miner

+For more information or help setting up your user, contact us.

+Three examples of comorbitidy studies are presented via Jupyter notebooks and included in the subdirectory comorbidity_studies.
+For reproducing the results, please clone this repository.
+To view the studies, use the following links (nbviewer - github does does noot render the plots)

 | [Epilepsy](http://nbviewer.jupyter.org/github/bcbi/PubMedMiner.jl/blob/master/comorbidity_studies/brown_databases/epilepsy_comorbidities_server_db.ipynb)   |      [Suicide](http://nbviewer.jupyter.org/github/bcbi/PubMedMiner.jl/blob/master/comorbidity_studies/brown_databases/suicide_comorbidities_server_db.ipynb)      |  [Colonic Neoplasmas](http://nbviewer.jupyter.org/github/bcbi/PubMedMiner.jl/blob/master/comorbidity_studies/brown_databases/colonic_neoplasms_comorbidities_server_db.ipynb) |
 |:----------:|:-------------:|:------:|